Majority Vote for Distributed Differentially Private Sign Selection: Conclusion

 \section{Conclusion}

-In summary, this paper considers the sign selection problem under privacy constraints and applies it to the private variable selection for sparse mean vector and sparse linear regression in a distributed setup.
-With the differentially private majority vote algorithm, we can recover the signs consistently.
-The admissible signal-to-noise ratio can have the same order as the non-private algorithm.
-In the future, it would be interesting to study the sparse recovery problems for the matrix-valued problems.
-Moreover, it is also interesting to consider applying our method to the debias-Lasso problem \citep{javanmard2014confidence, lee_liu_etal.2017, javanmard_montanari.2018}.
+In summary, this study considers the sign selection problem under privacy constraints and applies it to private variable selection for sparse mean vectors and sparse linear regression in a distributed setup.
+Using the differentially private Majority Vote algorithm, we can consistently recover the signs.
+The admissible signal-to-noise ratio can have the same order as that of the non-private algorithm.
+In the following, we will discuss several additional topics and intriguing avenues for future research.

+In the following section, we will explore several additional topics and intriguing avenues for future research.